 Archetypes are like a ‘recipe’ for universal patterns of behaviour in humans.
-Whilst there are generally considered to be 12 broad archetypes, within each are a vast number of personalities, objects and experiences that we associate with that pattern of behaviour.
+Whilst only 12 broad archetypes are generally referred to in branding, there are others, and within each are a vast number of personalities, objects and experiences that we associate with that pattern of behaviour.
 For example, the recipe of ‘Magician’ includes ingredients like wizard, wand or party trick that can all trigger our associations of that archetype.

-The 12 archetypes are: Rebel, Magician, Hero, Lover, Jester, Everyperson, Caregiver, Ruler, Creator, Innocent, Sage, Explorer.
+The 12 archetypes typically used are: Rebel, Magician, Hero, Lover, Jester, Everyperson, Caregiver, Ruler, Creator, Innocent, Sage, Explorer.

 Whilst there are particular emotions that are more commonly associated with each archetype, how we feel about it and what ingredients come to mind easily will be connected to our own personality and experiences with that pattern of behaviour.
 As such we all have emotional associations with each of the territories as well as the ingredients within and are likely to be drawn to archetypes that reflect our personalities or are strongly associated with emotions that are important to us.

 When I work with clients on brand positioning, we work out which individual ingredient has the best pros and cons for attracting their target audience and getting the most out of their business capabilities.
 Then, we tie the intricacies of their unique competitive advantage and target audience desires to the chosen ingredient.
 The result is a completely unique ingredient which forms part of your overall brand positioning strategy.
 Just like your brand, the archetypal device is the only one of its kind after you work with the Bonbo methodology.